 Basic and diluted earnings per share ("EPS") are determined in accordance with ASC 260, Earnings per Share.
 Basic EPS is calculated by dividing net income by the weighted average number of common stock outstanding during the period.
 Diluted EPS is based upon the weighted average number of outstanding shares of common stock and dilutive common stock equivalents in the period.
-Common stock equivalents arise from dilutive stock options and restricted stock units and are computed using the treasury stock method.
+Common stock equivalents arise from dilutive stock options, RSUs, ESPP and PSUs which are computed using the treasury stock method.
+ESPP and PSUs are treated as contingently issuable shares under the treasury stock method.
 Anti-dilutive common stock equivalents are excluded from diluted EPS.